khncao/com.minus4kelvin.core/README.md

 ### Installation
 - Add Git URL package through Package Manager
+- or, clone and add as local package

 ### Todo
 - Character system improvements with traits; integration with dialogue and AI